maxipagliero/CTF-Analytics/README.md

 3. **Exploratory Data Analysis (EDA):** Exploratory data analysis is done to answer the listed questions and aims of this project.

-JSON Key Observations

-Root-Level Fields: The JSON has a root-level tick and teams array.
-This aligns well with the parse_scoreboard_json() function, which expects these fields to extract tick and teams data.

-Teams Array: Each entry within the teams array includes fields like rank, id, name, services, offense, defense, sla, total, image, and thumbnail.
-This structure matches the code’s expectation for team data processing:

-Team details (such as team_id, rank, and name) go into the teams_df DataFrame.
-Service details are parsed into a services_df DataFrame with additional information on each service's status, offense, defense, and sla.
-Status Descriptions: To use status-descriptions, ensure it is either directly provided within the JSON, or the code will need adjustments if these descriptions are obtained from another source.

 ## Game Questions To Answer